ebanner/tampadevs/src/blog/2022/20220724-new-marketing.md

 - New animated speaker ads for upcoming talks (see above)
 - New Tampa Devs Flyer (see bottom of page)
 - New video header from our PwC event!
+- Optimized the website a bit more.
+Compressed images and videos.
+We have a lighthouse score os 62 performance now!

 For partnerships: